harrystech/hyppo-test-integration/README.md

     "jdbcUrl" : "DSN"
 }
 ```
 3.2.
-For the integration, enter `com.harrys.demo.DemoIntegration` as the class name and add the S3 bucket and object key information based on the upload step.
+For the integration, enter `com.harrys.hyppo.demo.DemoIntegration` as the class name and add the S3 bucket and object key information based on the upload step.
-4 Now submit a job to test it.
+4. Now submit a job to test it.

 Hint: Killing the executor process will dump the logging to STDOUT.